| C (continued) |

 - the prison visit of Luke's sick mother Arletta (Jo

-Van Fleet) who talks to him from the back of a pickup truck
+Van Fleet) who talked to him from the back of a pickup truck

 - the scene of Luke strumming a guitar singing the